Big difference from when I first got sick.

 June 10, 2007

-At 6:15 am I called the hospital to check on Cali and was told that she did have another seizure at 8pm the night before, but it was one of the mild ones.
-They nurse said the Dr. Chin (Dr. Ford's assistant) would be calling me in a little while.
+At 6:15 am I called the hospital to check on Cali and was told that she did have another 3 seizures at 3 pm, 7 pm & 8 pm the night before.
+The 7 pm & 8 pm were mild ones, but the 3 pm lasted about 4 to 5 minutes.
+They nurse said Dr. Chin (Dr. Ford’s assistant) would be calling me in a little while.

-Dr. Chin called and said that she talked to Dr. Ford and they felt it would be best to keep Cali for at least one more day to find the right dosage of Phenobarbital (anti-seizure med) to help Cali.
+Dr. Chin called and said that she talked to Dr. Ford and they felt it would be best to keep Cali for at least one more day to assure they have right dosage of Phenobarbital (anti-seizure med) to help Cali.
 I asked her if that meant Cali would never have seizures again and was told that it will help control them, but not eliminate them.

 I said that I would not allow Cali to go through that kind of fear again and that I felt it was time to put her to sleep.
 This was not an easy decision, but I know it was the right one; especially when Dr. Chin followed by saying she felt it was the best decision.

-Before I went to the hospital I decided that Cali should be able to have some foods she had been forbidden to have due to the Pancreatitis.
-So I went to the store and got a 10 ounce filet mignon (I am a vegetarian, but occasionally I gave her high quality steak as a treat) and a container of Breyer's Natural Vanilla Ice Cream with Vanilla Beans.
-I went home grilled the steak and put some ice cream in a smaller container.
+Before I went to the hospital I decided that Cali should be able to have some foods she had been forbidden to have due to the Pancreatitis and Diabetes.
+So I went to the store and got a 10 ounce filet mignon (I am a vegetarian, but occasionally I gave her Filet as a treat; birthday, Christmas, Thanksgiving, etc.) and a container of Breyer’s Natural Vanilla Ice Cream with Vanilla Beans.
+I went home grilled the steak and put some ice cream in a small container (and a couple of tablespoons of ice cream for each dog).
 Then Tashi and I went to the hospital.
-Cali's breathing was really labored; so Tashi and I took her outside to lay in the sun (Cali always really loves just basking in the sun).
-Labored breathing and all she did not refuse the steak nor ice cream.
-She loved it.
-After a little while we knew it was time; so went back in so Cali could be euthanized.
+Cali’s breathing was really labored, but Tashi and I took her outside to lay in the Sun (Cali always really loves just basking in the Sun).

-Dr. Sands, who does the euthanasia, came into the room and explained the two injections; the first is to relax the muscles and the second to stop the heart beat.
-While we were talking Tashi came up on the sofa bench next to Cali, laid down and put his head on Cali's shoulder and just laid there.
+When we arrived back in the exam room Dr. Sands, who does the euthanasia, came in and explained the two injections; the first is to relax the muscles and the second to stop the heart beat.
+While we were talking Tashi came up on the sofa bench next to Cali, laid down and put his head on Cali’s shoulder and just laid there.
 So we waited for a while more.

-Then Dr. Sands said she was going to begin the first injection through a catheter.
-She about to connect the syringe to the catheter and I told her Cali was gone.
-She said "I haven't done anything yet" and I said "I know, but she is gone".
+Then Dr. Sands said she was ready to begin the first injection through a catheter.
+She was about to connect the syringe to the catheter and I told her Cali was gone.
+She said “I haven’t done anything yet” and I said “I know, but she is gone”.
 So she took her stethoscope and listened, but there was no heartbeat.
-My Cali was gone....she had crossed over to the rainbow bridge, June 10, 2007 @ 11:01am PDT, and now she is healthy again.
+My Cali was gone….she had crossed over to the rainbow bridge, June 10, 2007 @ 11:01 am PDT, and now she is healthy again waiting for Tashi & I on the Rainbow Bridge.

-While Dr. Sands and I sat there crying I was holding my precious Cali's lifeless body in my arms, stroking her and talking to Dr. Sands.
+While Dr. Sands and I sat there crying I was holding my precious Cali’s lifeless body in my arms, stroking her and talking to Dr. Sands.
 Then Tashi cuddled up to Cali and put his head across her neck and began whimpering.
 Dr. Sands asked me if I could lean forward enough to see his eyes.
 I did and he had tears running down his face.
-Dr. Sands and I have never seen a dog cry before and it broke our hearts.
+After the abuse from his own father Cali taught him what a good parent was like and he loved her so much.
+Dr. Sands and I had never seen a dog cry before and it broke our hearts.

 Several of the other doctors and staff, who knew and worked with Cali over the past 3 and a half years came into the room to console and comfort Tashi and I, but they began to cry also.
 So we all sat there in tears.
 She was truly loved by many.

-Cali passing on her own makes me realize that deciding to put her to sleep would have been the best decision for her.
-I feel her passing on her own was her last gift to me so I would never ever feel any guilt about euthanizing her.
-But either way the pain it brings to Tashi, to Chana my daughter and I is oh so unbearable.
+Cali passing on her own makes me realize that deciding to euthanize her would have been the best decision for her.
+I feel her passing on her own was her last gift to me so I would never ever feel any guilt if she had been euthanized.
+But either way the pain it brings to Tashi, to my daughter Chana and I is oh so unbearable.
 The pain is the same pain I had when my sister, Michelle, died 4 yrs ago or when my step-dad died 5 yrs ago.
-The pain of a family member's death is no different be they two legged or four legged; it ALWAYS hurts like crazy.
+The pain of a family member’s death is no different be they two legged or four legged; it ALWAYS hurts like crazy.

 June 11, 2007